still-adam-k/still-adam-k.github.io/_posts/2014-03-14-the-revelation-of-f-number-and-ddd.md

 I tried to write down my notes and more detailed thoughts about that session, but I would be forced to cite every slide.
 Instead, I'm going to watch it once again (and again ... and probably again as well) as soon as I get my hands on video.
 Then do some experiments and maybe have I will be able to produce some thoughts of my own.
 Hopefully.

 P.S.
 I started my first F# kata.
-With bumps, but it's going surprisyngly well.
+With bumps, but it's going surprisingly well.